Last Updated :

 The ballistic expert said that two bullets have been fired by two different guns.
 But he also said that he is not saying anything conclusively and all this is just his opinion.
 Later when the accused was convicted and it was proved that the accused was the one who fired the gun the ballistic expert was convicted of perjury.
 On appeal to the supreme court, the apex court quashed the order for perjury saying that an expert is not a witness we only take his opinion.

-Police personnel who are having certificates of technical knowledge and also are having a long experience of inspection examination and testing of arms and ammunition must be held to experts in firearms examination.
+Police personnel who are having certificates of technical knowledge and also are having long experiences of inspection examination and testing of arms and ammunition must be held to experts in firearms examination.

 Scientific and expert evidence